syncfusion-content/angular-docs/angular/TreeGrid/Stacked-Header.md

 ---
 layout: post
-title: Stacked-Header
+title: Stacked Header in Angular TreeGrid Control | Syncfusion
-description: stacked header
+description: Learn here about stacked header in Syncfusion Essential Angular TreeGrid Control, its elements, and more.
 platform: Angular
 control: TreeGrid
 documentation: ug
 api: /api/js/ejtreegrid

 ---
-# Stacked Headers
+# Stacked Headers in Angular TreeGrid

 The stacked headers helps you to group the logical columns in TreeGrid.
 It can be shown by setting `showStackedHeader` as `true` and by defining `stackedHeaderRows`.